alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 # Scripts

-For both calculation of metrics and model training, two scripts exist that generate bash/slurm scripts to be called individually.
+For calculation of metrics, model training, and transfer attacks, scripts exist that generate bash/slurm scripts to be called individually.

-For training prerequisites, see [requirements](#requirements)
+For training and attack prerequisites, see [requirements](#requirements)

 ## Calculate Metrics